HB 1211 - AS AMENDED BY THE HOUSE

 541-A:24-a Standards for Review.

-I. In interpreting a state statute, regulation, or other subregulatory agency document, a state court or an officer hearing an administrative action may not defer to a state agency’s interpretation of it, and must instead interpret its meaning and effect de novo.
+I. In interpreting a state statute, regulation, or other subregulatory agency document, a state court or an officer hearing an administration action shall not defer to a state agency's interpretation of the statute, regulation, or subregulatory document and shall instead interpret its meaning and effect de novo.

 II.
-In actions brought by or against state agencies, after applying all customary tools of interpretation, the court or hearing officer shall exercise any remaining doubt in favor of a reasonable interpretation that limits agency power and maximizes individual liberty.
+In actions brought by or against state agencies, after applying all customary tools of interpretation, the court or hearing officer shall resolve any remaining doubt as to legal meaning in favor of a reasonable interpretation that limits agency power and maximizes liberty for the individuals impacted by restrictions, fees, fines, or civil or criminal action as a result of the state statute, regulation, or other subregulatory agency document.

 Dec.
 1, 2025: Introduced 01/07/2026 and referred to Executive Departments and Administration